What Is Ajinomoto Doing in AI Chips?

 Most people know Ajinomoto as the Japanese company behind MSG and food seasonings found in kitchens and restaurants around the world.

-What far fewer people realize is that the same company also plays a crucial role in the modern semiconductor industry, especially in the production of advanced AI chips.
+What far fewer people realize is that the same company also plays a crucial role in the modern semiconductor industry, particularly in advanced AI chip packaging.

 The Surprising Origin of Ajinomoto’s Semiconductor Business